futurelogic/trade_tracker/README.md

 # Trade Tracker

 Welcome to the trade document builder.
 This app will help you build your trade documents when evaluating trades.
-Press <SPACE BAR> to scroll through this help document.

 You must use a flag to specify what you would like to do...